tvanmaren/js-unit-testing/readme.md

 Run the command `$ npm test` to make sure the Mocha and Chai npm modules are imported correctly.
 You should see `0 passing (2ms)` in your terminal.

 **Note**: Running the command `mocha` will also run your tests, with one minor difference.
 Can you see what the difference is?
-(Make sure mocha is globally installed, before running the `mocha` command; running `$ mocha -V` should return which, if any, version you have installed.)

 ##main.js: Set Up Export Module
 Prepare to add code to the `module.exports` object by adding the following to `main.js`: